kirakira-dev/NintendoClientsWiki/PRUDP-Protocol.md

 DISCONNECT packets may be reliable (graceful disconnect) or unreliable (forced disconnect).

+Note that USER, ROUTE and RAW packets are never used by NEX.

 | Value | Type |
 | --- | --- |
 | 0 | SYN |